Accessibility For All

-The Company will take the following steps to ensure that all new websites and content conform to WCAG 2.0, Level A by January 1, 2014 and WCAG 2.0, Level AA by January 1, 2021.
+The Company has taken the following steps to ensure that all new websites and content conform to WCAG 2.0, Level A and WCAG 2.0, Level AA by January 31st, 2022.

-The Company will take the following steps to ensure existing feedback processes are accessible to people with disabilities upon request by January 1, 2015 and that all publicly available information is made accessible upon request by January 1, 2016.
+The Company has taken the following steps to ensure existing feedback processes are accessible to people with disabilities upon request and that all publicly available information is made accessible upon request.

--When requested by persons with disabilities, we will consult with the person making the request to determine the suitability of the accessible format or communication support, provide or arrange the accessible format or communication support within a timely manner that takes into account the person’s accessibility needs and notify the public about the availability of accessible formats and communication supports.
+● When requested by persons with disabilities, we will consult with the person making the request to determine the suitability of the accessible format or communication support, provide or arrange the accessible format or communication support within a timely manner that takes into account the person’s accessibility needs and notify the public about the availability of accessible formats and communication.

 The Company is committed to fair and accessible employment practices.
 This includes providing accessibility across all stages of the employment cycle.

-The Company will take the following steps to notify the public and staff that, upon request, we will accommodate people with disabilities during the recruitment process by January 1, 2016.
+The Company has taken the following steps to notify the public and staff that, upon request, we will accommodate people with disabilities during the recruitment process.

-The Company will take the following steps to develop and implement a process for developing individual accommodation plans and return-to-work policies for employees that have been absent due to a disability by January 1, 2016.
+The Company has taken the following steps to develop and implement a process for developing individual accommodation plans and return-to-work policies for employees who have been absent due to a disability.

--Provide individual accommodation in a format that takes into consideration the employee’s accessible needs.
+●Provide individual accommodation in a format that takes into consideration the employee’s accessible

-We will take the following steps to ensure the accessibility needs of employees with disabilities are taken into account when using the performance management process, career development and redeploying employees with disabilities by January 1, 2016.
+We have taken the following steps to ensure the accessibility needs of employees with disabilities are taken into account when using the performance management process, career development and redeploying employees with disabilities.

 DESIGN OF PUBLIC SPACES STANDARDS